mui/toolpad/docs/data/toolpad/studio/how-to-guides/railway-deploy.md

 ## Creating a new app on Railway

-1. From your Railway dashboard, click on **New Project** from the top-right corner and choose **Deploy from GitHub repo** form the drop-down.
+1. From your Railway dashboard, click on **New Project** from the top-right corner and choose **Deploy from GitHub repo** from the drop-down.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-railway/railway-create-new-project.png", "alt": "Railway new project", "caption": "Creating a new Railway project", "indent": 1 }}